ASAH-Bangkit-2023/ML/README.md

 ### Data Acquisition

-The data for this project is sourced from Kaggle.
-The dataset comprises images representing the 10 classes of waste mentioned above.
-In total, there are 15,515 images in the dataset.
+The data for this project was sourced from Kaggle.
+Initially, the dataset comprised of 12 classes of waste, represented through a total of 15,515 images.
+However, we decided to combine some categories to make a total of 10 distinct waste classes for ease of classification and practicality in waste sorting.

 ### Model Training